Automattic/wp-calypso/client/reader/feed-stream/README.md

 # Reader Feed Stream

-A stream for a feed, identified by a feed ID
+A stream for a feed, identified by a feed ID.

 ## Props

 - `feedId`: The ID for the feed to show

-See `reader/following-stream` for more props
+Any other props specified are passed along to the <Stream> component.